CAPTRSTEAM/survey-app/README.md

 The Survey Taker includes a deployment package (`survey-taker-production-v2.zip`) ready for platform deployment:

-1. Upload `survey-taker-production-v2.zip` to the platform CMS
+1. Upload `survey-taker-spa.zip` to the platform CMS
 2. Configure survey data in the platform
 3. The app automatically fetches survey configuration
 4. If API fails, it gracefully falls back to sample survey